DoubtfulTurnip/doubtfulturnip-kasm-registry/README.md

 A post-processing analysis tool that takes Hayabusa and Chainsaw output to generate high-level insights, identify suspicious behavior, and visualize TTPs mapped to MITRE ATT&CK.

 ### TruffleHog
 Scans for high-entropy secrets and credential patterns in local filesystems or repositories.
 Supports 800+ secret types.
-Currently WIP, this will only scan a website.
+Provides a Web-UI to run scans.

 ### Web-Check
 Get an insight into the inner-workings of a given website: uncover potential attack vectors, analyze server architecture, view security configurations, and learn what technologies a site is using.